richzarate1997/recipe_routers/README.md

-# recipe_routers
+# GetYum
-Dev10 Capstone Project
+Dev10 Capstone Project - *Recipe Routers*
 By: Alice Wu, Coren Frankel, Richard Zarate

 ## Proposal
 We are building a recipe-to-shopping list application that will rely on multiple APIs, a React UI, and Java with MySQL server and database.
 User accounts will be able to create, read, update & delete recipes from our database.
 They can also interact with their own curated list of favorite recipes.
 The secondary functionality of the app allows users to interact with a grocery list feature that correlates with the recipes they may be planning to cook by adding, reading, updating and deleting ingredients from their main or independent lists.